 Most dentists agree that there just isn’t enough room for wisdom teeth in the average person’s mouth because our jaws don’t grow large enough.
 Since there isn’t space for these teeth to property erupt from the gums, they often emerge at an angle.

-When wisdom teeth come in at an angle, it negatively effects your bite and can create an area where food particles get trapped.
+When wisdom teeth come in at an angle, it negatively affects your bite and can create an area where food particles get trapped.
 This can lead lead to tooth decay, painful inflammation, and infection.

 Having your wisdom teeth removed is an important step in keeping your smile healthy and decay-free for years to come!